willt486/willt486.github.io/_posts/2019-02-25-rhetorical-precis.md

 I really like the way that it forces me to think about the core argument that is being presented in an article (or chapter...) and to distill this into a single sentence.
 I adapted the approach slightly - coming up with a 3 sentence structure that worked (and, I think, still works) for me.
 Usually, I also pair this with verbatim quotes taken from the work, and my own notes and reflections.

-1. Name of the author, nature and type of work (date); rhetorically active ver; and a THAT clause containing the major assertion of the work.
+1. Name of the author, nature and type of work (date); rhetorically active verb; and a THAT clause containing the major assertion of the work.
 1. An explanation of how the author develops and supports the thesis.
 1. A statement of the author's apparent purpose, followed by an IN ORDER TO clause.